AKA... What a Life!

 "AKA...
 What a Life!" is a song by the English rock band Noel Gallagher's High Flying Birds.
 The song was written by Noel Gallagher and was released through Gallagher's own label, Sour Mash Records and produced by Dave Sardy whom Noel had previously worked with on Oasis records.

 It was released on 9 September 2011 as the second single from the band's eponymous studio album, Noel Gallagher's High Flying Birds (2011).
 Following the success of "The Death of You and Me", "AKA...
 What a Life!" was released as a digital UK single on 9 September 2011, alongside "If I Had a Gun...", which was released as a North American (digital) single on 31 August 2011.
 It was later physically released as a CD single, 7" vinyl on 17 October 2011.
 It reached number twenty on the UK Singles Chart.

 Background

-On 1 September 2011, a minute and thirty second preview of "...What a Life!" was released through a sponsorship commercial by Vauxhall on YouTube, which supposedly gave attention to the commercial.
+On 1 September 2011, a 90-second preview of "...What a Life!" was released through a sponsorship commercial by Vauxhall on YouTube, which supposedly gave attention to the commercial.

 "AKA...What a Life!" is only available for digital download in the United Kingdom and Ireland.

-Originally the single was to be called "Ride the Tiger" but was changed after a couple of months, due to Noel feeling uncomfortable with the title.
+Originally the single was to be called "Ride the Tiger" but this was changed after a couple of months, due to Noel feeling uncomfortable with the title.